-(iii) Fixed assets
+(iii) Plant and equipment

-Internal and external sources of information are reviewed at each reporting period to identify indications that fixed assets may be impaired or, an impairment loss previously recognised no longer exists or may have decreased.
+Internal and external sources of information are reviewed at each reporting period to identify indications that plant and requipment may be impaired or, an impairment loss previously recognised no longer exists or may have decreased.

 If any such indication exists, the asset's recoverable amount is estimated.